ionic-team/ionic-site/content/docs/pro/identity-vault/index.md

 out of the vault and required to re-authenticate.
 Set to `0` to allow long lived sessions, appropriate for social network and non-financial apps.

-`secureOnBackground` obscures the app when backgrounded to avoid leaking sensitive information, such as financial statements or balances.
+`hideScreenOnBackground` obscures the app when backgrounded to avoid leaking sensitive information, such as financial statements or balances.
 Most non-financial apps should set this to `false`.

 ### `onVaultLocked()`